Dear Srijit Mukherji,

 Many years back, when I had first read Shankar‘s Chowringhee, I could not come out of a trance for days.
 The deft writing, the complex relationships, the interconnected lives, and the heartbreaks did not leave me for very long.
 Shankar had very skillfully captured the intricacies of the era in which he had based his story, but the characters that he created and the stories of their lives were timeless and ever relevant.
 It is hence natural why you would have felt the urge to adapt the same.
 It was a tricky and dangerous thought though, after all Chowringhee the book or its first on screen adaptation have become a legend over years.
 I had my apprehensions too.
 The first sneak peak into your trailer had reduced some of that anxiety, the world of Shah Jahan Regency that you created was looking good in a capsule, and I desperately wanted to see a good full length film as immersive as the trailer.

 I feel elated today that you adapted the classic so well to make it your own, and gifted us with one of your most aesthetically nuanced and honest films.
 You took us on a richly layered and emotionally engaging 156 minute journey into the intimate corridors of Shah Jahan Regency to experience life in its various shades of joy, pain, commitment, deceit, love and loss, making us laugh and choke along the way.
 Moving the story and its characters to the contemporary times was a smart move to find more relatable emotions without compromising on any aesthetics or the soul of the original story.
-You ensured through your engaging screenplay that the length of the film was not a problem too, and as the final credits rolled, I realized that just like the first experience with the book, you have been successful in transporting me to a trance again, from which I did not want to come out.
+You ensured through your engaging screenplay that the length of the film was not a huge problem too, and as the final credits rolled, I realized that just like the first experience with the book, you have been successful in transporting me to a trance again, from which I did not want to come out.

 Honestly speaking, the beginning of the film was bumpy.
 While it was good for you to contextualize the film to the modern times, the initial few scenes of the film did not work too well for me.
 In fact the entire character arc of Barun Raha (a rather unusual case of Rudranil Ghosh not making a mark) was somewhat on the verbose gimmicky side, and some of the outlandish dialogues given to him seemed unnecessary.
 But as the chapters of your film started to unfold, things gradually got into their groove.
 Must say that using the chapter format to compartmentalize your story telling was a very effective technique.
 It helped to focus on individual stories, segregate their emotional spaces, and yet keep them interconnected through the common anchors of your film.

 And you created an extremely strong anchor through Rudra Mukherjee, the keen observer and the natural storyteller.
 Parambrata Chatterjee plays a terrific Rudra, he brings in an unassuming natural flair to his inherent simplicity, to the awe, and to the earnestness with which he picks up many lessons of life at his work place.
 Through the various experiences in the hotel, Rudra comes of age and finds his own niche.
 And by effortlessly living Rudra with no pretentions, Param easily becomes one of the two strongest pillars of your film.
 Along with Rudra, we see Samiran Bose or Sam guarding the darkest secrets of the hotel with astounding composure and anchoring the story forward.
 Sam was possibly the trickiest role of your film, as there is already an iconic precedent to the same in the earlier adapted film.
-Thanks to the changes that you brought in the screenplay, and to a very honest performance from Abir Chatterjee, Sam and his maturity appeals to us without any hangover, and he integrates Rudra and us to the inner circle of the hotel very efficiently.
+Thanks to the changes that you brought in the screenplay, and to a very honest performance from Abir Chatterjee, Sam and his maturity appeals to us without any hangover in a fresh take, and he integrates Rudra and us to the inner circle of the hotel very efficiently.

 And it would have been much nicer to squeeze out some screen time from them and invest it on a back story of Gayatri Chakraborty, an intriguing character who stands out as the cultural conscience of the changing times (again explicitly stating that out in one of the scenes could have been avoided to maintain the aura around her).
 Rituparna Sengupta playing Gayatri is brilliantly nuanced in her short role, and with some of the best lines of the film with her, she captivates us with a surreal charm.
 I haven’t seen this Rituparna in ages.
 Along with Gayatri, Nitai ‘Nitty Gritty’ Banerjee (good casting and an endearing performance by Sujoy Prasad Chatterjee) is the other symbol of changing times in your story.
 I understand why you would have given him the specific arc to echo a relevant message around continued societal stigma, but you could have possibly communicated more by remaining more understated with him.
+Part of his conversations did come out very preachy.

 As your film traversed to the interval point amidst all these ups and downs, I had mildly warmed up.
 Rudra and Sam had taken me along, I was inducted into the world you created, and had seen flashes of some interesting characters in the Sarkars (mother and son), a sharp outspoken hostess, and a host of other troublemakers around them.
 But I was still not wowed and a sense something amiss had started to bother me.
 You of course had your plan charted out, and had saved your best chapters to unravel only post interval to take us off on a very different emotional journey altogether.
 You were about to intimately introduce us to the second most important pillar of your film, the show stopper in her own right, Kamalini Guha.